Elementary and Secondary Education Act (ESEA)

 Title I, Part A: College and Career Ready

-This program provides Utah with Federal funds each year to help higher poverty schools provide supplemental educational services to meet the needs of educationally disadvantaged students.
+This program provides Utah with Federal funding each year to help higher poverty schools provide supplemental educational services to meet the needs of educationally disadvantaged students.

 Title I, Part C: Migrant Education